ShereefMoussa/using-pytube-to-download-videos/README.md

 ## How it works:

 For example:
-if you want to download playlists in 720p, Put URLs in a Url_list in list720.py file, if any video doesn't have the quality you want, it will try to download it in different quality.
+- if you want to download playlists in 720p, Put URLs in a Url_list in list720.py file, if any video doesn't have the quality you want, it will try to download it in different quality.

+- Run list720.py file